-- ALL CELL PHONES must be turned OFF and in your pocket or purse.
-At NO time will it be on your desk or lap or anywhere except in your pocket or purse.
-Should you receive a call, your grade in this class may be affected. - Tuesday, November 21, 2017 is the last day to drop with a W.
+ALL CELL PHONES must be turned OFF and in your pocket or purse.
+At NO TIME will it be on your desk or lap or anywhere except in your pocket or purse.
+Should you receive a call or text, your grade in this class may be affected.